 The state of North Dakota strongly adheres to the notion that both parents are equally obligated to financially provide for their children to the best of their abilities.
 Most often, the parent who spends less than half of their time with the children will be obligated by the courts to pay the custodial parent a financial sum each month in child support.
 Parents need to fill out an application either online or in person and return it to their regional office.
 Your case will reviewed, and an appropriate support amount will be calculated.
-If you need assistance with establishing paternity or locating the other parent, then North Dakota Child Support can help.
+If you need assistance with establishing paternity or locating the other parent, then ND Child Support can help.
 Download Forms.

 North Dakota courts use support guidelines, or a fee schedule, to help calculate an appropriate support amount.
 First, you will need to know the non-custodial parent’s total income.
 Next, determine the net income amount by subtracting the taxes, costs for medical care, the child’s health care premiums and other deductions.
 This amount can be used to determine a support amount.

 How to claim and pay child support?

 Many payments are paid through income withholding, but multiple payment options are available.
 Parents can pay in person at a regional office, through credit or debit card, through MoneyGram or using autopay.
 Parents expecting to receive payments can choose to have the amount deposited directly into their checking account or debit card.
 North Dakota offers the Way2Go MasterCard for debt support payments.